hejiepn/massive_parallel_fir_filter/docs/exercises/ex5_slides.md

 **NEVER SPLITT HANDLING AND TAKING BACK OF AN IRQ**
   - couple the IRQ to the state
-  - explicit clear only for (error) events or event counters ("acknowledge", reading / clearing is the change of state)
+  - explicit clear only for (error) events or event counters ("acknowledge" = reading = clearing is the change of state)

 ---
 # **ANSI C for IRQs**